bsteuber/lizzie-gcloud-setup/README.md

 Since I don't own a high-end graphics card, I have found Google Compute to be a nice alternative for analyzing Go games with https://github.com/gcp/leela-zero/ and https://github.com/featurecat/lizzie .

-This setup should work for macOS.
+This setup should work for macOS and Linux.

 ## Costs